rakshit087/blog-posts/cl6zd3vob01ocbinv9xgk3yzk.md

 ### Sessions, Study Material and Assignments

-So each week covered one domain of Web3, like Defi, NFTs, Infrastructure etc. and was jammed with sessions, we used to get some study material and some assignments related to it.
-The study material was not made to be taken as in, it was made in such a way that it demanded research of each topic.
+Each week of the fellowship covered one domain of Web3, like Defi, NFTs, Infrastructure etc. and was jammed with sessions, study material and assignments related to it.
+The study material was not made to be taken as in, it was made in such a way that it demanded a lot of research.
 The assignment were also kept challenging for us to give a lot of time to learning.

 Week 1 had an intro session, and being an ambivert was I reluctant to speak up, I was so relieved when it went smoothly.
-Anyway, I eventually grew accustomed to turning off the mute and appearing on camera during the sessions.
-Each session was not only jam-packed with knowledge, but it also included a separate QA session, which was really helpful to me
+Anyway, I eventually grew accustomed to turning on the mic and appearing on camera during the sessions.
+Each session was not only jam-packed with knowledge, but it also included a separate QA session, which was really helpful to me.

 Week 2 was about solidity and the assignment was a little hard for me, but someone from the community helped we with it on VOICE CHANNEL, without sharing the solution.
 I was awestruck 💜.
 I realised that Web3 has an awesome community and I can always rely on it.